Blog Post

 A pixel perfect comparison process has five steps: export the Figma frame, load the staging page at the matching viewport, overlay the design on top of the page, identify discrepancies, and capture issues with CSS values for structured reporting.

-Places the Figma design as a transparent layer on top of the live page.
+Places the Figma design as a transparent layer on top of the live page with adjustable opacity.
 Best for catching alignment errors, spacing discrepancies, and sizing mismatches.
+The overlay scales responsively to match your viewport.

 The Manual Approach (And Why It Breaks Down)